 While the season’s gardening is still fresh in your mind, make notes in a garden journal.
 If you have strawberries, radically rip out runners with abandon to ensure some semblance of order in the beds.
 If you wish to expand the berry patch, look for the hearty end of runner plants.
 Cut the runner, excavate with a generous clump of soil, and replant.
 If you do not disturb the plant roots, you will get fruits next season.

 Are you finally fed up with gardening?
 Then get your ladder and clean out the gutters.
+If your gutters are old and have not been replaced in many years, it may be time to invest in new seamless gutters from One Way Exteriors for better performance and longevity, click here to learn more about One Way Exteriors.
 After you put the ladder back in the garage, the lawnmower is waiting for your attention.
 Empty the gasoline, change the oil, install a new spark plug, clean the entire mower, sharpen and oil the blade.
 And don’t forget to clean, sharpen, and tighten all hand tools before putting them away for the winter.
 While you are at it, bring the snow shovels and rock salt from the back of the garage and place front and center for ready use.

 Oh, the joys of home ownership.